giocomai/giorgiocomai_eu/content/post/2020-08-22-news-on-belarus-state-tv-on-21-august-2020/index.en.md

 The news programme used all possible approaches to get through to the audience the understanding that incoming president Lukashenko is here to stay, that any other outcome is implausible, and would anyway be disastrous.

-This post inlcudes a brief description on the news segments of "Panorama" broadcast on Friday, 21 August 2020 on Belarus 24.
+This post includes a brief description on the news segments of "Panorama" broadcast on Friday, 21 August 2020 on Belarus 24.
 As the full broadcast is (apparently) not available online, links are mostly to my own recordings of it (they are unfortunately sometimes intermittent).
 Links to the corresponding segments on the official YouTube channel are also included when available.

 ## News segments from Friday, 21 August